1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 Daily Backups
 -------------

-    **Note**: Due to *foibles* in the way that the application needs certain settings within ``sqlnet.ora`` to be set, we must always login to the databases with a username and password.
+    **Note 1**: Due to *foibles* in the way that the application needs certain settings within ``sqlnet.ora`` to be set, we must always login to the databases with a username and password.
 This includes running backups etc. To this end, the SYS password on the databases, if changed, **must be reflected** in the settings used to carry out a backup in the Windows Task Scheduler.

+    **Note 2**: Due to a slight bug in the Windows Scheduler code, you have to uncheck "synchronize over time zones" on the triggers page when setting up or editing the jobs.
+Otherwise, when BST comes into force, all the jobs will run one hour later than expected or as configured, if the jobs were configured in GMT/UTC and vice versa.

 Daily backups are configured to take place 7 days a week, with a level 0 incremental backup taking place on Sunday.
 Every other day of the week will carry out an incremental level 1 backup.

+    **Note 3**: The Scheduler actions for the RMAN backups, *must* specify the actual database SID being backed up, not a service and not the primary database name.
+So, ``cfg``, ``cfgsb`` or ``cfgdr`` are required, on the appropriate server where the jobs are configured - ``cfg`` on ``uvorc01``, ``cfgsb`` on ``uvorc02`` and ``cfgdr`` on ``druvorc03`` etc.

 This is slightly different from the old 9i regime where levels 2 through 4 existed in RMAN, but as these are no longer provided at 11g, the choice is level 0 or level 1 only.